gahtan-syarif/Pentanomial-Ordo/README.md

 - To set the number of parallel processes, set `--concurrency N` with the default being the number of CPU hardware threads.
 - Use `--output FILE` to output the ratings as a text file.
 - Use `--csv FILE` to output the ratings as a csv file.
-- This script only works for tournaments where games are played in pairs where each engine/player swaps colors.
 - Each PGN must be correctly formatted where every unique gamepair within that PGN must have a unique "Round" PGN header tag.
 So for example if a PGN has 100 games then the "Round" tag must be incremented from 1 to 50 for every gamepair.